 The NWDAF may decide to reduce the amount of data collected to reduce signalling load, by either prioritizing requests received from analytics consumers, or reducing the extent (e.g. duration, scope) of data collection, or modifying the sampling ratios.
 When using sampling ratio, the NWDAF may, depending on the analytics required and based on local configuration, provide additional partitioning criteria to the NFs to allow for a better UEs representation and to request that the NFs first partition the UEs before applying sampling ratio (see Event Reporting Information as specified in TS 23.502 [3]).
 The NWDAF may provide one or multiple partitioning criteria in its request for data collection from NFs.

-In order to optimize the performance and accuracy of data collection and reduce the impact on data producers, data collection frequency can be set to the dynamic Non-fixed data collection frequencies.
-When an event for data collection is notified immediately after data collection, the data collection frequency is equal to the data event reporting frequency.

-When using Non-fixed data collection frequencies, the NWDAF may request subscriptions to the NFs with the data collection parameter about Non-fixed data collection frequencies and their corresponding conditions.
-Depending on the condition threshold, different data collection frequencies are used.
+In order to optimize the performance and accuracy of data collection and reporting, and reduce the impact on data producers, the NWDAF may request subscriptions to the NFs with the variable reporting periodicity parameter.
+Depending on the condition provided as part of this parameter, different reporting periodicity are used.
 The condition may be the load of the NF, the network quality, etc.

-Editor's note: Exact NWDAF requirements regarding the Non-fixed data collection are FFS and will be defined after the corresponding changes to NF services are defined in TS 23.502 [3].

 The NWDAF may skip data collection phase when the NWDAF already has enough information to provide requested analytics.

 The data which NWDAF may collect is listed for each analytics in input data clause and is decided by the NWDAF.